opeyemitechpro/my-projects/docs/terraform_projects/openvpn_access_server.md

 ## **Introduction**

 Setting up a self-hosted VPN server can be a cost-effective and secure solution for personal or organizational needs.
-This documentation provides a step-by-step guide on using a Terraform configuration script to deploy an OpenVPN server on AWS.
-With this guide, you'll learn how to configure the script, customize it for your requirements, and launch a fully functional VPN server that ensures your internet traffic remains private and encrypted.
+This documentation provides a step-by-step guide on using a Terraform configuration script to deploy an OpenVPN Access server on AWS.
+With this guide, you'll learn how to configure the script, customize it for your requirements, and launch a fully functional VPN server in less than 5-minutes and ensures your internet traffic remains private and encrypted without been locked in a vpn subscription plan.
+This VPN server is also "disposable", meaning, you can create and delete it anytime after use with just one command :smile:

 ## **Pre-requisites**